iccmr-quantum/iccmr-quantum.github.io/index.md

 The funding is now long gone.
 Nevertheless, the University of Plymouth team is carrying on the activities and forging collaborations with several partners to continue developing and promoting research in this area.
 Notably, we have forged strong partnerships with [ DESY's Center for Quantum Technology and Applications ](https://quantum-zeuthen.desy.de) (Zeuthen, Germany), [ Quantinuum ](https://www.quantinuum.com) (UK) and  [ IQM ](https://www.meetiqm.com) (Finland).

-The ICCMR offers [opportunities for post-graduate research](https://www.plymouth.ac.uk/research/iccmr) in Quantum Computer Music through masters and Ph.D. programmes.
+The University of Plymouth now runs the [ Ph.D.
+Quantum Computing in the Arts, Music and Humanities ](https://www.plymouth.ac.uk/courses/postgraduate/phd-quantum-computing-in-the-arts-music-and-humanities).
+More information about this exciting new programme and how to apply, please [ consult the website ](https://www.plymouth.ac.uk/courses/postgraduate/phd-quantum-computing-in-the-arts-music-and-humanities).

 [[Press Release]](https://www.plymouth.ac.uk/news/researchers-to-investigate-quantum-computing-for-the-music-industry)

 ### The ICCMR QuTune Team
 - Eduardo R. Miranda